asadansari/powershell_kms_activator/README.md

 My university uses the Cisco AnyConnect Secure Mobility Client for VPN access.

-I am sure that this script can be modified to be used with other VPN clients.
+This script can probably be modified to work with other VPN clients.

 <h2>Follow the instructions below to setup this script:</h2>